ajayrawatt001/Git-tut2/Readme.txt

 13.) git diff commit1 commit2-> gives the difference of all file changes between two commits

 14.) "git commit -m "< Your commit Message" -> If we want to avoid opening a text editor like vim/name to add commit message we can use this following command

+15.) 'git remote-> List down all the remote connection names

+16.)
+Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each otherwise

+17.) git remote add : this command helps us to add a new link to the remote repo and give a name to it

+18.) git remote rm -> this command deletes a remote connection

+19.) git remote rename -> this command renames the remote connection

+Note : The name of the remote connection is always used to establish communction between the repos.